Yann-Wang/react-watermark-component/README.md

 - support to use this component twice or more times in one page
 - the watermark is drawn by canvas

+### suggestion
+- we suggest to use this component in the global, namely, the root dom.
+- the performance is better when the component is used in single page application, the position is the root component of react-router.

 ### display
 - ![water mark image](http://okup5z621.bkt.clouddn.com/watermark.jpeg)